Nevada Insurance Enrollment logo - Nevada State outline divided into four colors of dark blue, light blue, orange and yellow

 Spotting Errors

 Your healthcare provider is not out to cheat you and overcharge you for simple services.
 However, our medical system is very expensive, and medical billing is an overly complicated process.
-Mistakes happen.
-In some cases, those mistakes can cost you money, making it worth your while to check your bill carefully.
+Mistakes can happen and in some cases, those mistakes can cost you money, making it worth your while to check your bill carefully.

 Double Charges: